MioYiSama/mioyi-blog/content/blog/my-server.md

 ### Database

-PostgreSQL is a top‑tier open‑source database—no further explanation needed.
+PostgreSQL is the leader among open-source databases; it goes without saying.

-Create user + database:
+Tutorial for creating users + databases:

 ```sql
 create user casdoor with password '123456';